Gradient flows for empirical Bayes in high-dimensional linear models: Abstract

 \section{Abstract}

-Empirical Bayes provides a powerful approach to learning and adapting to latent structure in data.
-Theory and algorithms for empirical Bayes have a rich literature for sequence models, but are less understood in settings where latent variables and data interact through more complex designs.
+Empirical Bayes provides a powerful framework for learning and adapting to latent structure in data.
+In sequence models where an independent observation is associated to each latent parameter, theory and methods around empirical Bayes are well-developed.
+However, in models where latent parameters and observed data interact through more complex designs, many statistical and algorithmic questions remain unanswered.

-In this work, we study empirical Bayes estimation of an i.i.d.\ prior in Bayesian linear models, via the nonparametric maximum likelihood estimator (NPMLE).
-We introduce and study a system of gradient flow equations for optimizing the marginal log-likelihood, jointly over the prior and posterior measures in its Gibbs variational representation using a smoothed reparametrization of the regression coefficients.
-A diffusion-based implementation yields a Langevin dynamics MCEM algorithm, where the prior law evolves continuously over time to optimize a sequence-model log-likelihood defined by the coordinates of the current Langevin iterate.
+In this work, we study a canonical setting of empirical Bayes estimation for the distribution of regression coefficients in a high-dimensional Bayesian or random effects linear model.
+Computationally, we propose a new system of gradient flow equations for computing a nonparametric maximum likelihood estimator (NPMLE), which jointly optimizes over the prior and posterior distributions of the regression coefficients in a Gibbs variational representation of the marginal log-likelihood.
+A diffusion-based implementation yields an adaptive Langevin dynamics algorithm in which the prior evolves continuously to optimize a sequence model log-likelihood defined by the coordinates of the Langevin sample.
+Theoretically, we show polynomial-time convergence of the proposed gradient flow to a near-NPMLE from any initialization within a convex sub-level set of the marginal log-likelihood, by developing a high-temperature log-Sobolev inequality for the posterior law.
+We establish the statistical consistency of any near-NPMLE under deterministic conditions for the regression design as $n,p \to \infty$.

-We show consistency of the NPMLE as $n,p \to \infty$ under mild conditions, including settings of random sub-Gaussian designs when $n \asymp p$.
-In high noise, we prove a uniform log-Sobolev inequality for the mixing of Langevin dynamics, for possibly misspecified priors and non-log-concave posteriors.
-We then establish polynomial-time convergence of the joint gradient flow to a near-NPMLE if the marginal negative log-likelihood is convex in a sub-level set of the initialization.